All Products

 BatchUnderflowCount

-The number of times for which the amount of data is written to DataHub is less than the amount of data to be written.
-In such a scenario, the data is parsed, but some or all of the data fails to be written to DataHub.
+The number of times the amount of data successfully written to DataHub was less than the amount of data that needed to be written.
+This occurs when data parsing is complete, but writing to DataHub partially or completely fails.

 EventDrainSuccessCount

-The number of records that are written to DataHub.
+The amount of data successfully written to DataHub.

 DatahubSource